Hello! I'm Brian Cottingham, also known on the Internet as spiffytech.

 - csvmaster is a command line utility for parsing nontrivial CSV files. awk/cut don't handle quotes or delimiters in the content, but csvmaster does.

 - MobileBlur is a mobile-friendly web-based interface for the NewsBlur RSS reader.
 It handles the basic reading features very well.
-Due to bugs in web2py (the framework used) it's not always reliable, and I haven't dealt with that since the NewsBlur mobile app landscape eventually improved and surpassed MobileBlur.
+Due to bugs in web2py (the framework used) it's not always reliable, and I never resolved that since native NewsBlur mobile apps eventually surpassed MobileBlur's features.

 - ImageFilter is a very simple tool I rigged up to quickly filter an enormous pile of images between "keep" and "delete".

-- I use YNAB for personal budgeting, but wasn't happy with their reconciling feature. ynab-reconcile is a CLI script that reconciles transactions by assuming transactions for a specific amount within a few days of each other are the same transaction, thus reducing the number of transactions you have to manually reconcile.
+- ynab-reconcile is a CLI script with an improved reconciliation algorithm for the YNAB budgeting tool.
+It assumes two transactions within a few days for the same amount are the same transaction, thus reducing the number of transactions you have to manually reconcile.
 It compares YNAB transactions with Mint transactions (for easy portability between banks).

 - spiffyscore was one of my final college projects.
 It generates a MIDI music file algorithmically based on some sample musical phrases you give it.
 (Technically, it generates using a context-free grammar for each instrument, with some attention to coordinating the instruments.)